Last Updated on November 10, 2022

 15 – Cockscomb Basin Wildlife Sanctuary

 Created in the 80s, Cockscomb is the first jaguar preserve in the world.
 It’s a fantastic place to trek, watch wildlife and go river-tubing.
 There are several trails, from easy strolls to more advanced ones, most of which require a guide.
-Chances of seeing jaguars are slim, but sightings happen from time to time.
+The chances of seeing jaguars are slim, but sightings happen from time to time.
 Most frequently you might see smaller mammals such as tapirs or ocelots, birds, and reptiles.

 16 – Saint Herman’s Blue Hole National Park